 Triodos Bank, a sustainable bank founded in 1980, illustrates what’s possible.
-It taps into this body of interest by consciously choosing to stay close to the real economy.
-As a result the bank, which has now offices in the Netherlands, the UK, Belgium, Spain and Germany, is not involved in the sub-prime mortgage crisis and is continuing to grow at similar levels despite the financial crisis.
+It consciously chooses to stay close to the real economy.
+As a result the bank, which now has offices in the Netherlands, the UK, Belgium, Spain and Germany, was not involved in the sub-prime mortgage crisis and has continued to grow at similar levels despite the financial crisis of 2008.
 The bank invests its saver’s deposits directly in sustainable companies and stays in direct contact with the entrepreneurs who run them.
 The bank chooses not to invest in loan packages when the individual loans have been granted by another bank - an approach that also promotes sustainability.

 Profit is not an objective in itself

 In essence, Triodos Bank aims to maximise sustainability, embracing the need to be profitable but only as a means to a sustainable end.
 Profit is a yardstick.
 It shows an organisation is working efficiently, but says nothing about the content of what its doing.
 We, on the other hand, start with the content of an activity and focus on its sustainability.
-The first thing we consider is ‘How can this contribute to sustainability?’.
-Then, as bankers, we ask ourselves ‘Is it viable?’.
-If our professional judgement is correct, profit should follow almost automatically.
+The first thing we consider is ‘How can this contribute to sustainability?’
+Then, as bankers, we ask ourselves ‘Is it viable?’
+If our professional assessment is correct, profit should follow almost automatically.

 Reappraise the role of money and its place in the economy

 This approach represents a radical departure for conventional financial institutions.
 It means re-appraising the role of our money and its place in the economy.
-And it goes further, because thinking like this means looking internally to assess what’s truly valuable.
-There are a number of positive trends emerging in this respect.
+And it goes further, because thinking like this means looking inwardly to assess what’s truly valuable.
+There are a number of positive trends we have seen in this respect.
 There’s growing awareness that we only have one earth to live on, and need to work together to secure our long term future on it.
 If we don’t, we will fail to solve our sustainability problems.
 Positive solutions also require authenticity - not in a vague, introspective way, but in a meaningful sense that’s linked directly to our actions.
-In practise, Triodos Bank helps to transform abstract ideas into grounded activity.
+In practise, Triodos Bank uses money to help to transform abstract ideas into grounded activity.
 The Triodos Bank portfolio consists of tangible commodities such as food, real estate and energy.
 We aim to work in a way that will still be going strong in a hundred years’ time.

 Views have changed on what used to be criticised as old-fashioned

 Triodos Bank is living proof that people do have the power to make change happen.
 The Bank’s oversubscribed depository receipt issue in 2009 – an opportunity to invest in Triodos Bank much as a share issue would for a conventional bank - was the largest in our history.
-The issue also made it clear that people appreciate a structure which protects an organisation against hostile takeover bids.
-For a long time it was criticised as old-fashioned, and unsuitable for a modern, transparent bank.
-But views have changed.
-The slogan ‘not for sale’, which we used to promote our depository receipt campaign, resonated with large numbers of people.
-It was a clear statement that for us, the bank is not some tradable entity.
-Our values, our identity, our co-workers and our objectives are not for sale.
+At year end 2015 the number of depository receipt holders increased to 35,735 (2009: 14.778).